jfchoii/saints2/wiki/Guild-Rules.md

 <!--:warning: EN: I propose splitting this into
 1. Guild house rules (everything for discord, ranks, )
 2. Trade
-3. Absences (Consolidate with absences document)-->
+3. Absences (Consolidate with absences document)

 Also see [[Absences]] and [[Sales Handbook]]

-(Editor's comment: Isn't this in the handbook?)
+(Editor's comment: Isn't this in the handbook?)-->

 ## DA RULES
 1. Have Fun
    - Real life has enough challenges.
 We play the game to have fun and we should never lose sight of that.